Whatever Happened to Slade: Critical reception

+Retrospective reviews

-In a retrospective review, Geoff Ginsberg of AllMusic felt the album had "a bit of the Hotter Than Hell, early-Kiss sound", but was "still pure Slade".
+In a retrospective review, Geoff Ginsberg of AllMusic felt Whatever Happened to Slade had "a bit of the Hotter than Hell, early-Kiss sound", but was "still pure Slade".
 He described the songs as having "monster riffs and a different production style", concluding "this is a great record".
-Joe Geesin of Get Ready to Rock! said the album largely removed the "glam and the kitsch" with "rough Slade style rock'n'roll", adding "there's some great rough guitar".
-In 2010, Classic Rock considered the album "superior: reputation cementing" and wrote: "Whatever Happened to Slade tempers their established qualities with righteous indignation."
 Colin Harper of Record Collector felt the album "showed muscle", had US stadium boogie as a "prime influence" and featured Holder's "least charming lyrics".

-In 2016, Nicholas Pell of LA Weekly ranked the album at No. 14 on his "20 Greatest Classic Rock Albums" list.
+In 2016, Nicholas Pell of LA Weekly ranked the album at number 14 on his "20 Greatest Classic Rock Albums" list.
 He summarised: "This isn't just the template for grunge, it's everything good about hair metal 10 years early."
-He added that "Gypsy Roadhog" and "One Eyed Jacks With Moustaches" as "undeniable rock ragers", while he felt "Dogs of Vengeance" is "what is missing from classic rock radio".
+He added that "Gypsy Roadhog" and "One Eyed Jacks With Moustaches" as "undeniable rock ragers", and "Dogs of Vengeance" is "what is missing from classic rock radio".